browserengineering/book/book/change.md

 this book could be obsolete, or at least out-dated.

-That said, many dedicated, brilliant, and talented engineers have dedicated themselves to the web over its first three decades.
-The structure of the web is not an accident, and the architecture of web browsers embeds lessons useful in any application.
+That said, many dedicated, brilliant, and talented engineers have devoted themselves to the web over its first three decades.
+The structure of the web is their creation, not an accident, and embeds lessons useful in any program.
 The value of this book, then, goes beyond a point-in-time description of how things work.
-I hope readers find that web browsers illustrate patterns of structure that stick with them.
+I hope readers find taht these lessons, these patterns of structure, stick with them.